SLG member profiles

 Serryn is a member of the ITECA NSW State Committee, and Professional Development Committee.

-Karen Plowman is National RTO Compliance and Administration Manager of McDonald’s Australia Ltd (RTO 90820), a non-government Enterprise RTO based in New South Wales.
+Karen Plowman is the Head of RTO at McDonald’s Australia Ltd (RTO 90820), a non-government Enterprise RTO based in New South Wales.

 Christine Robertson provides consultancy services in the education, government and community sectors.
 Christine is a VET sector expert, having most recently served as a Strategic Advisor with Open Colleges Pty Ltd (RTO 90796), a privately operated RTO based in New South Wales that delivers online and blended learning to students across Australia.
 She has previously worked with Open Colleges as the Executive General Manager, Education and Training.